Skip to content

 50. Sells RSPO-certified palm oil through Segregated or Identity Preserved supply chains?

-[Externally verified] The RSPO ACOP 2021 of company reports CSPO and CSPK sold as RSPO certified under IP and SG as 45.41%.
+The RSPO ACOP 2023 of the company reports that 22.84% of the CSPO and CSPK are sold as RSPO certified under IP and SG in 2023.

 • P